 People liken memoir writing to “peeling the onion,” a term often used in psychotherapy to describe the gradual evolution of the story being told and the insights gained.
 Or it can describe the unraveling of the persona that we wear in the world, as the work of insight, grieving, and finding new perspectives continues.
 I tell my memoir students to just keep writing and see what new stories and ahas rise up unannounced out of the muck of the confusion of our memories and reflections.

-This morning I found the timeline and context of my March 4th memory—which linked to the theme of my memoir!
-Voila and duh—why hadn’t I seen it before?
+Finally, I found the timeline and context of my March 4th memory—which was linked to the theme of my memoir!

 The urge to celebrate marching forth had everything to do with the incident I describe in my book Don’t Call Me Mother—where my mother refused to introduce me to a jeweler friend of hers, leaving me miserably by the cold door of the shop where the real and metaphorical cold wind of Chicago froze me out.
 As we left and I confronted her about her cold shoulder, she said, “You know that I go by ‘Miss Myers.’
 No one knows I’ve been married and so I can’t have a daughter, can I?
 Don’t make a fuss, my life needs to stay the way it is.”